CBAM

 How does CBAM work?

-2. The amount of emissions generated during the production of goods in a third country
+2. the amount of embedded emissions generated during the production of the goods in the third country;

 What are carbon-intensive goods?